 What happens once the Part 9 Debt Agreement is complete?

 For example, by applying for a small loan, one which you know you can afford the repayments for.
-As you pay this small loan off, you will build up your credit score, putting you in a financial position to be able to borrow from major financial institutions with no problem.
+Paying this small loan off will improve your credit score, putting you in a better financial position.
+This allows you to be able to borrow from major financial institutions with no problem.

 Common Concerns with Part 9 Debt Agreements

-I want to buy a house within the next five years.
 It’s fantastic to set financial goals and they encourage you to figure out a budget and properly manage your money.
-When you complete your Debt Agreement your credit file improve and you will be one step closer to being able to apply for a home loan, achieving the homeowner dream!
+Completing your Debt Agreement improves your credit file bringing you one step closer to successfully applying for a home loan.
+You can the achieve the homeowners dream!

 Part 9 Debt Agreements do not carry the same restrictions as Bankruptcy, and if you have a high income or assets, a Part 9 Debt Agreement is a way of avoiding this.

-A debt consolidation loan is essentially a personal loan that you take out to cover your debts and move forward just making the one repayment.
-However, if you have defaults on your credit file, you may not be successful in getting in a personal loan.
+A debt consolidation loan is essentially a personal loan that you take out to cover your debts.
+You can then move forward just making the one repayment.
+However, if you have a default on your credit file, you may not be successful in getting in a personal loan.
 This is when you should consider a Part 9 Debt Agreement, and begin your journey to financial freedom.